-- Complaints of Internet misuse will be dealt with by a member of SLT who will be a DSL or DDSL. - Any complaint about staff misuse must be referred to the Headteacher. - Complaints of a child protection/safeguarding nature must be dealt with in accordance with schools' safeguarding procedures. - Students and parents are able to access the Complaints Procedure on the school website or request a hard copy document from the school office. - On rare occasions the procedures for handling potentially illegal issues will involve the school contacting the police
+- Complaints of Internet misuse will be dealt with by a member of SLT. - Any complaint about staff misuse must be referred to the Headteacher. - Complaints of a child protection/safeguarding nature must be dealt with in accordance with schools' safeguarding procedures. - Students and parents are able to access the Complaints Procedure on the school website or request a hard copy document from the school office.

+On rare occasions the procedures for handling potentially illegal issues will involve the school contacting the police